 The Expert Group has also recommended

-This report will serve as a guideline for the FSSAI, stakeholders, food industry and consumers in rationalising the consumption of fat, sugar and salt through processed foods.
+This report will serve as a guideline for the FSSAI, stakeholders, food industry and consumers in rationalizing the consumption of fat, sugar, and salt through processed foods.
 It will help to reduce the burden of chronic diseases in the population by reducing the intake of HFSS foods.

 Indian adults must aim to keep the levels of added sugar to about 20 to 30 grams per day.
 Sugar intake must be 10% of the total calories which is equivalent to WHO figures of 12.5 teaspoons a day.
 Consumers must make it a habit to consume natural sugars from fruits and vegetables.
 They must limit the intake of foods with high levels of sugar like beverages and processed snacks.

 Salt should be restricted to 5 to 6 grams per day.
 It is advisable to consume fruits and vegetables as they have natural potassium which helps improve salt potassium ratio.
 Salt-rich foods like pickles, snacks, dips, and chips must be avoided.